Diffie-Hellman shared value generation in J

 5

 Now we want to derive the order of g.
-The order k is defined as the amount of times that we can calculate g^n mod p until the result becomes 1:
+The order k is the amount of times that we can calculate g^n mod p until the result becomes 1:

 g^1 mod p, g^2 mod p, g^3 mod p, ..., g^k mod p

 If the order is p-1 for prime p, then g is a primitive root modulo p.
-Or more generally, if the order is equal to the result of Euler’s totient function phi(p).
+It’s the same as when the order is equal to the result of Euler’s totient function phi(p).

 We also note that this cycle can never exceed phi(p).
 All primitive root candidates are coprimes to p.